JuicyStandoffishMan/Sentsei/README.md

 - Markdown informational pages for lessons/info
 - Multiple lessons
 - Spoilery proper and literal translation
-- Support for loading in local lessons via the [File System API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API)
+- Support for loading in local lessons
 - Layout optimized for both desktop and mobile

 ## What is this?